cyntzhou/final/README.md

 Tuesday, 1/13/15 - Post Essay and View Essays pages work.
 Updating clubs also works
 Monday 1/19/15 - Can now view Essay Content, User Profile works
 Friday, 1/23/15 - User Messaging works
-Saturday, 1/24/15 - Can now comment on Essays
+Saturday, 1/24/15 - Can now comment on Essays, Teacher's Schedules are up
 To Do
 =====
 Food API